nicholsons/comp0034_week5/README.md

 4. Install the requirements from requirements.txt.

 There is no Flask app this week so you do not need to check the Flask configuration.

+## Completed example (use with caution)
+There is a completed example of the activities in the repo nicholons/comp0034_week5_complete.
+This is not intended as an exemplar and is only one possible solution to the challenges.
+It has 'TODO's and may have errors!